TaxSlayer Tax Software$17 Federal TaxSlayer Classic, $29 per State

 Pay with Your Refund

 TaxSlayer offers a useful feature which can reduce out-of-pocket expenses.
 Instead of paying upfront for the software, you have the ability to pay with your tax refund.
-This makes for more financial flexibility because it avoids expenses hitting your debit or credit card now.
+This makes for more financial flexibility because it avoids expenses hitting your credit or debit card now.

 TaxSlayer offers a TaxSlayer Prepaid Visa Card, allowing you to apply your tax refund directly to the card once you e-file.
 The service offers two loan amounts; $500 and $1,000, depending on your needs.
 The loans can hit the Prepaid Visa Card in as little as 24 hours after applying.